jenstornell/TinyRouter/readme.md

 # TinyRouter

 TinyRouter is perhaps the smallest router library on earth.
+Still packed with features.

 ```php
 include __DIR__ . '/tinyrouter.php';